taurodonovan/deer-rabit/README.markdown

 # Triangles - deer or rabbit
- _A Pen created at CodePen.io.
-Original URL: [https://codepen.io/ainalem/pen/VWJRav](https://codepen.io/ainalem/pen/VWJRav).
+ _A Pen created at Northeastern's media lab by Jimmy Donovan